abba-platforms/SACE/SACE_FIRST_IEO.md

 # SACE IEO Listing Framework

 ## Overview
-Standard African Currency Equivalent (SACE) has successfully completed a major upgrade and is now benchmarked to the DXY Index rather than a single USD currency.
+SACE (Synthetic African Currency Exchange) has successfully completed a major upgrade and is now benchmarked to the DXY Index rather than a single USD currency.
 This shift gives SACE a stronger, more globally diversified valuation foundation aligned with international standards while maintaining its African economic representation through its 21 top-performing national currencies.

 ## IEO Allocation
 A total of 2.5 billion SACE tokens have been allocated for the Initial Exchange Offering (IEO) phase.